In this guide we’ll take a look at the best lawn spreaders for the UK market.

 More Detailed Lawn Spreader Reviews

-This lawn spreader has a durable steel frame and a sturdy, easy to clean plastic hopper.
-The product is adjustable to a variety of settings, so it can be used for grass seed or lawn food.
+This Scotts Miracle-Gro EasyGreen Lawn Spreader has a durable steel frame and a sturdy, easy to clean plastic hopper.
+This lawn spreader is adjustable to a variety of settings, so it can be used for grass seed or lawn food.
 The product has good sized wheels which make it easy to manoeuvre and spreads the load so as not to damage your lawn.
-This is a rotary spreader which will spread material to a width of between 1.2 and 3.4 metres (approximately 4-11 feet).
+This is a rotary lawn spreader which will spread material to a width of between 1.2 and 3.4 metres (approximately 4-11 feet).

-I found that this product did a good job of evenly distributing both grass seed and fertiliser.
+I found that this lawn feed spreader did a good job of evenly distributing both grass seed and fertiliser.
 I followed the directions on walking speed that came with the spreader and recommended 8.3m in 10 seconds and this achieved a nice, even distribution.

-The instructions specify that this product should be used only with Scotts Lawn Builder, Evergreen and Miracle-Gro granular lawn care and/or grass seed products.
+The instructions specify that this lawn spreader should be used only with Scotts Lawn Builder, Evergreen and Miracle-Gro granular lawn care and/or grass seed products.
 I have no idea why this should be and the spreader worked effectively with other brand products.

-This is an easy to use spreader that does the job well and would be suitable for small to medium-large lawns.
+This is an easy to use lawn spreader that does the job well and would be suitable for small to medium-large lawns.
 It is well built and sturdy and offers excellent value for money.
+It’s the best lawn spreader for the UK market.

-This large rotary spreader has a hopper size of 80lb making it suitable for large lawn areas.
+This Handy 80lb Wheeled Lawn Spreader has a hopper size of 80lb making it suitable for large lawn areas.
 The machine is well built with a steel frame and sturdy plastic hopper.
 The 11” pneumatic tyres made it easy to push on uneven areas and ensured there was no damage to my lawn.

 The flow rate was easy to adjust, and the product did an excellent job of distributing material evenly across my lawn.
 It spreads up to a width of 3.66 metres (12 feet) making it easy to cover large areas.
 You can also reduce the spread in more confined areas by simply walking more slowly.
 As the hopper is large, there was less need to refill it than with smaller products, saving me time and fuss.
 The spreader can be used to distribute seed, granular feed and salt.

-This product comes with a hopper screen and rain cover and a 12-month warranty.
+This lawn spreader comes with a hopper screen and rain cover and a 12-month warranty.

-This professional towed rotary broadcast spreader would be suitable for very large gardens and other grassed areas such as orchards and paddocks.
+This professional towed Agri-Fab 38.5kg Towed Spreader would be suitable for very large gardens and other grassed areas such as orchards and paddocks.
 It has an 85lb hopper capacity which is enough to cover about a ¼ of an acre, depending on the coverage required.
 It can be can be towed with a ride on mower or tractor for easier use on large areas.
 It can spread up to 3 metres (10 feet) in width.

-This is a well-built machine with 10” pneumatic tyres, metal frame, fully enclosed gearbox and durable plastic hopper.
+This is a well-built lawn spreader with 10” pneumatic tyres, metal frame, fully enclosed gearbox and durable plastic hopper.
 It comes with a 3-year manufacturer’s warranty.

-This is a great tool if you have a very large garden or other grass areas to maintain.
+This is a great lawn feed spreader if you have a very large garden or other grass areas to maintain.
 It offers excellent value for money given the quality of the build.

 Lawn Spreader Buying Guide